What is Graphical Analysis?

 Analyze

 The main purpose of Analyze phase is to understand the root cause of the problem.
-Furthermore to identify the opportunity for improvement.
+Furthermore, to identify the opportunity for improvement.

-Project team uses various Six Sigma tools like Root cause analysis, Failure Mode Effects Analysis (FMEA), Cause and effects diagram, 5 Why analysis, and hypothesis testing.
+The project team uses various Six Sigma tools like Root cause analysis, Failure Mode Effects Analysis (FMEA), Cause and effects diagram, 5 Why analysis, and hypothesis testing.

 Improve

 The main purpose of Improve phase is to eliminate the root causes and implement the improvements.
-Additionally, design the action plan to monitor the continuous improvements.
+Additionally, design the action plan to monitor the improvements.

 Control